3nr1c/structure/README.md

 ```

 The array type is used to represent more complex array structures.
 If you expect an array to be sequential (i.e., not
 key-value), the format should be an array of types.
-Again, if all array elements have to be the same type, the syntax
+Again, if all array elements have to be of the same type, the syntax
 above is recommended.

 ```php